aavalenzuela/Py-AI/Chat Bot/CB Llama/README.md

  ![Chat Bot in action](ChatBotPirate.png)

-Take a look to the file {ChatBotPirate.ipynb}(ChatBotPirate.ipynb) for more details
+Take a look to the file [ChatBotPirate.ipynb](ChatBotPirate.ipynb) for more details